The Texas

 There are a couple of exceptions to the requirement to stop.
 One is if there is a median, island, divider, or other physical barrier between you and the school bus; in those cases, you can proceed, but you should do so cautiously (more on that a little further down.)

 Some people will argue that, even if there is a median, they should stop anyway because kids may dart across the road.
-While this seems like a common-sense "better safe than sorry" approach, there are actually a couple of problems with it that make it dangerous:
+While this seems like a common-sense "better safe than sorry" approach, there are actually a few problems with it that make it dangerous:

 So, even though you might think you are being safer by stopping, in this situation, you're actually not.
 Instead, you should reduce your speed and be prepared to stop if a child does happen to dart onto your side of the road.